Log in to submit your entry now!

 In 2018, in preparation for the critical midterm elections, Design for Democracy is focusing on civic engagement in communities

 Started in 1998, Design for Democracy is AIGA’s longest-standing initiative.
 The premise: good design makes your choices clear.
-This year, with an NEA grant and in partnership with Nonprofit VOTE, we launched Building Community Power.
+This year, in partnership with Nonprofit VOTE, we launched Building Community Power.
 We are encouraging civic engagement on the ground in communities across the U.S., most of which are underserved and politically disenfranchised.
 Our chapters are using design and design thinking to motivate the American public to understand their power as citizens, gain a greater sense of belonging in their respective communities, inviting them to register, and turn out the vote in the 2018 midterm elections.

 This year, one of the components of the Building Community Power project is a grassroots campaign consisting of an online gallery of original, nonpartisan social media graphics and messaging generated by AIGA members and beyond for public distribution.
-All material is downloadable from this gallery for free - by both AIGA partners and the general public.
+All material is downloadable from this gallery for free—by both AIGA partners and the general public.

 So, how does Building Community Power differ from previous AIGA Get out the vote campaigns?